 I’m really grateful that I committed to this.
 I’ve learned a tremendous amount about Long Island and hope to continue learning more as I go.
 Thank you! - Linda Lombardo, Master Naturalist

 Participating in the Master Naturalist program and these subsequent research assignments has been a great assistance in helping me to connect with other naturalists living in New York City! - Carey Russell, Master Naturalist

-Favorite, memorable days in my life include field trip naturalist training activities with Quality Parks. - Lori Blakeney, Quality Parks Master Naturalist
+Favorite, memorable days in my life include field trip naturalist training activities with Quality Parks. - Lori Blakeney, Master Naturalist

 The course work is vigorous and thorough because we want to get people involved in a wide variety of projects and issues.
 A lot of people want to DO something to help save what’s left of the nature on Long Island but they don’t know how to get involved.
 This course answers that need. - Eric Powers, Your Connection to Nature

 - It gets people outdoors to experience and learn about our beautiful environment, so they will want to protect it. - Jane Fasullo, Long Island Sierra Club

 - Today was the tenth anniversary and tenth release of quail at Caleb Smith State Park.
 Although I live less than 5 or 6 miles from the park, this was the first time I knew about the program.
 Congratulations Quality Parks Master Naturalist Program, you have made me a believer! - Chris Duffner, Friends of Caleb Smith State Park